 "The Fourth Amendment does not require that every search be made pursuant to a warrant.
 It prohibits only 'unreasonable searches and seizures.'
 The relevant test is not the reasonableness of the opportunity to procure a warrant, but the reasonableness of the seizure under all the circumstances.
-The test of reasonableness cannot be fixed by rules [per se]; each case must be decided on its own facts."1
+The test of reasonableness cannot be fixed by per se rules; each case must be decided on its own facts."